This Fresh Cherry Poppy Seed Loaf is filled with fresh Rainier cherries and poppy seeds all covered with a lemonade glaze for extra tang.

 I wanted to get one last baked good in before they went away.

-So I made this Fresh Cherry Poppy Seed Loaf.
+So I made this loaf.

 Now most of you won’t have Rainier cherries so feel free to use your favorite cherry.